2yan/reddit_abathor/README.md

 # reddit_abathor
-A bot for reddit that does on the fly statistical analysis.
+A bot for reddit (That only works on wsb) that does on the fly statistical analysis.
 Use this to win internet arguments.

 ## commands
 ### Regress command